Matthew Benham: Owner of Brentford

-Majority shareholder of FC Midtjylland
+Majority shareholder of Midtjylland

-In July 2014, Benham became the majority shareholder of FC Midtjylland, a club in the top-flight Danish Superliga, investing £6.2 million.
+In July 2014, Benham became the majority shareholder of Midtjylland (FCM), a club in the top-flight Danish Superliga, investing £6.2 million.
 From the start, FCM fully embraced Benham's mandate for an analytics-driven approach to decision-making, using data analytics to identify promising yet undervalued transfers, improve team performance in set pieces, and optimize individual player fitness.
 According to FCM chairman Rasmus Ankersen, Midtjylland also used analytics to understand "dangerous situations", and to inform coaches about performance against key performance indicators (KPIs), so they could speak more effectively to the players at half-time and to the media after matches.
 Benham first became interested in Ankersen after reading his book, The Gold Mine Effect, in which he admitted having failed to predict the success of Simon Kjær, when he was a young footballer at the academy Ankersen had helped to set up.
 FCM went on to win their first league title in 2015, largely attributed to Benham's influence.
+On August 15, 2023, Midtjylland announced that Matthew Benham had sold his shares in the club.